bseltz-cohesity/scripts/remoteAdapter/epic_azure_freeze_thaw/README.md

 # end example mount commands
 ```

-Note: you can see the lun number and partition number (e.g. 'lun4-part1') in the mount commands.
-We will define the lun numbers in the freeze/thaw script, but the partition numbers will come from the data disks on the Epic VM.
+Note: you can see the lun number and partition number (e.g. 'lun4-part1') in the mount commands above.
+We will define the lun numbers in the freeze/thaw script (e.g. 4, 5, 6), but the partition numbers will come from the data disks on the Epic VM.
 Review the output of the `ls -l /dev/disk/azure/scsi1` command that we ran on the Epic Iris VM to identify the partition numbers.

 `/opt/cohesity/agent/software/crux/bin/user_scripts/postscript.sh`